 Future work will focus on assembly trials for packaging IR detectors onto ROIC that will enable the optimization of model parameters through the availability of measured process data and experimental validation of the developed process models.

 ACKNOWLEDGMENT

-The authors acknowledge the support of Amethyst Research and Microchip Technology Inc. (Caldicot, UK site) for this research, under the Innovate-UK project "Technically high element alignment (THEIA)".
-We thank Rhys Waite, Christopher Hicks, and Terry Golding for providing guidance and information on the design and specification of the focal plane arrays, and their assembly requirements.
+The authors thank Rhys Waite, Christopher Hicks, and Terry Golding for providing guidance and information on the design and specification of the focal plane arrays, and their assembly requirements.